eunices/masters-thesis-code/2020-08-31-jsa-type-v2-ch2/readme.md

 ## Typical problems faced
 - The largest R-hat is XXX (more than 1), indicating chains have not mixed.
+Try: running for more iterations

 - Bulk Effective Samples Size (ESS) is too low
+Try: running for more iterations

 - There were XX divergent transitions after warmup
+Try: increasing adapt delta

 [Diagnostics](https://cran.r-project.org/web/packages/bayesplot/vignettes/visual-mcmc-diagnostics.html)